 “Did you write you can do all these things in multiple languages?” said my friend who knows things about things, and who read my website before launch.

 I hadn’t.
-And it made me laugh.
-True: I speak multiple languages, also true: every single one of them with an accent including the one(s) I grew up with, and most of them not fluent in a professional capacity.
-Often I forget that this still is a resource, an asset, something to have fun with.
+And it made me laugh as this keeps coming up.
+True: I speak multiple languages (if I count every language I ever took classes in, it’s 22, most too “rusty” now to count).
+Also true: Every single one of them with an accent including the one(s) I grew up with, and most of them not fluent in a professional capacity.
+Often I forget that these languages still very much are a resource, an asset, something to have fun with.
 Like the fish who doesn’t see the water it is swimming in.

 Our focus is excessively on what is missing.
 What is not perfect yet.
 What is flawed.
 Like having an accent.
 Or, at times, being forced to funnel your complex adult thoughts and decades of life experiences through the vocabulary stash of an 8 year old.
 And communicating and connecting anyway (most of the time).

 Instead, we should celebrate.
 Each language is an additional lease on life.
 A way to make sense of the world and express what’s in you that is shared with others (I miss German compound nouns, I can’t even tell you).
 The precision that speaks to who you (plural) (think you (plural)) are (this sentence would be considerably less painful to read in some other languages, sorry not sorry).